sondosAlhaddad33/ass3/README.md

 - Connects to the Bahrain Open Data Portal's public API.
 - Retrieves nationality data for UOB students.
 - Displays the data in a user-friendly format.
-- Utilizes PHP for data processing and presentation.

 ## Acknowledgments